 Questions about the Early Decision Program (EDP):

-This application is for those applying to the 2014 entering class.
-The application for those applying to the 2015 entering class will be available May 1.
+This application is for those applying to the 2016 entering class.